Vinesauce

-Vinesauce is a collective of online content creators founded in 2010.
-The group primarily focuses on video game livestreaming and commentary videos.
-The group is most notable for content in which video games are corrupted to cause glitches, as well as content covering obscure video games and other media.
-The popularity of this content has earned media coverage from major video game outlets such as Kotaku, VG247, PC Gamer and Nintendo Life.
+Vinesauce is a collective of online content creators primarily focusing on video game livestreaming and commentary videos.
+The group started in 2010 by content creator Vinny, known online as "Vinny Vinesauce".
+The collective is best known for its content in which video games are corrupted to cause glitches, as well as content covering obscure video games and other media.
+The popularity of this content has earned media coverage from video game outlets such as Kotaku and PC Gamer.
+Vinesauce's videos have also been credited for popularizing several Internet memes.

 History

-In 2010, content creator Vincent formed Vinesauce as a streaming community and YouTube channel.
-Inspired by both the nascent medium of streaming and a dream he had where he streamed the SNES video game Chrono Trigger, Vincent created an account on Livestream to stream the game, eventually learning aspects of streaming over time.
-Adopting the alias "Vinny Vinesauce" as his online pseudonym, Vincent later founded the Vinesauce website and recruited other streamers and content creators as members of the community.
+In 2010, content creator Vinny (real name Vincent) formed Vinesauce as a streaming community and YouTube channel.
+Inspired by both the nascent medium of streaming and a dream he had where he streamed the SNES video game Chrono Trigger, Vinny created an account on Livestream to stream the game, eventually learning aspects of streaming over time.
+Adopting the alias "Vinny Vinesauce" as his online pseudonym, Vinny later founded the Vinesauce website and recruited other streamers and content creators as members of the community.
+Since the late 2010s, the group has gradually become independent as most of the members focus more on their individual content.

-Internet content
+Content

 Vinesauce's content primarily focuses on hacks and mods of various retro games such as Super Mario 64 and its Chaos mod, The Legend of Zelda, Half-Life, Pokémon and Metal Gear Solid.
 Their content on retro games, in which they employ ROM corruptions and code manipulation to produce random glitches and effects, have been described as creepy and frightening from various media outlets.
-Vinesauce's process on game corruptions involve the use of a program called the "Vinesauce Corruptor," which arbitrarily recompiles a video game's source code in order to recontextualize the game with new effects.
+Vinesauce's process for game corruptions involves the use of a "corruptor", a program which arbitrarily rearranges a video game's machine code to recontextualize the game with new effects.
 Several of these effects range from humorous in nature to surprising and ghastly, with some corruptions offering new challenges to older games.
-Maxwell McGee of GamesRadar detailed the process of Vinesauce's corruption videos, stating that "using the Vinesauce corruptor is like tuning a guitar, only instead of making something sound good you want it to sound as horrific as possible without completely falling apart."
-The group has also played various other video games such as Cyberpunk 2077, Fallout 4 and Super Mario Maker.
+Notable corruptors they have used include the "Vinesauce ROM Corruptor" and the "Real Time Corruptor" (RTC).
+Maxwell McGee of GamesRadar+ detailed the process of Vinesauce's corruption videos, stating that "using the Vinesauce corruptor is like tuning a guitar, only instead of making something sound good you want it to sound as horrific as possible without completely falling apart."
+The group has also recorded videos of them playing various other games such as Cyberpunk 2077, Fallout 4, and Super Mario Maker.